ghc-proposals/ghc-proposals/proposals/0000-exception-backtraces.rst

     setBacktraceMechanismFromEnv =
         getEnv "GHC_BACKTRACE" >>= setGlobalBacktraceMechanisms . parseBacktraceMechanisms

-This could then be called during program initialization, providing the ease of configuration found in other languages.
+This could be called during program initialization, providing the ease of configuration found in other languages.
 As it could be added at any time, ``setBacktraceMechanismFromEnv`` is not part of the scope of this proposal.